e2jk/emilien.klein.st/posts/how-to-change-your-life-in-59-seconds-richard-wiseman.rst

 .. description:
 .. type: text

-My notes of the :doc:`Peak Work Performance Summit <the-peak-work-performance-summit>` session with Richard Wiseman, author of the book `59 seconds, Change your life in under a minute <TODO>`_, `The Luck Factor, Change your luck - and change your life <TODO>`_ and `Quirkology, The curious science of everyday lives <TODO>`_:
+My notes of the :doc:`Peak Work Performance Summit <the-peak-work-performance-summit>` session with Richard Wiseman, author of the book `59 seconds, Change your life in under a minute <TODO>`_, `The Luck Factor, Change your luck - and change your life <http://www.amazon.com/gp/product/0307474860>`_ and `Quirkology, The curious science of everyday lives <http://www.amazon.com/gp/product/B004QGYF82>`_:

 ..
 TEASER_END